NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 cpu/memory usage?

-**A:** No. The plugin makes use of the CIM (Common Infrastructure Model) .
+**A:** No. The plugin makes use of the CIM (Common Infrastructure Model) API .
 The so-called CIM elements cover hardware only.

 —

 **Q:** Some hardware is not being monitored by the plugin.

-**A:** The plugin can only monitor the hardware which is “shown” by the server via the CIM .
+**A:** The plugin can only monitor the hardware which is “shown” by the server via the CIM API.
 If the hardware vendor does not include a certain hardware element into the CIM elements, then this piece of hardware can not be monitored.
 In all the years I've only seen this on no-name machines (and SUN) though.